chidubemokeke/Subgraph-Tutorial-Enums/README.md

 # Using Enums for Your Subgraphs

 This repository demonstrates the effectiveness of enums by exploring the CryptoCoven NFT smart contract.
-It showcases how you can extract detailed information from transactions and marketplace interactions, helping to manage data more effectively within your subgraph.
+It showcases how you can extract detailed information from transactions and marketplace interactions, helping you manage data more effectively within your subgraph.

 ## Objectives

-- Understand the role of enums in categorizing NFT marketplaces.
+- Make your code cleaner and less error-prone by using enums.
-- Learn how to implement enums in your subgraph schema.
+- Understand how enums help categorize NFT marketplaces efficiently.
-- Explore examples of querying data using enums for enhanced clarity and maintainability.
+- See how enums improve clarity and maintainability in your subgraph schema and queries.

 ## Why Use Enums?